gofiber/fiber/docs/api/bind.md

 toc_max_heading_level: 4
 ---

-Bindings are used to parse the request/response body, query parameters, cookies and much more into a struct.
+Bindings are used to parse the request/response body, query parameters, cookies, and much more into a struct.

 :::info

-All binder returned value are only valid within the handler.
+All binder returned values are only valid within the handler.
 Do not store any references.
 Make copies or use the [**`Immutable`**](./ctx.md) setting instead.
 [Read more...](../#zero-allocation)
 :::

 ## Binders